Trump taps Iowa Gov. Branstad for China ambassador

 "It's very clear that Gov. Branstad is someone who will represent our country well on the world stage, and we couldn't be prouder of this selection," Miller said.

+The Trump campaign formally announced the decision in a statement Wednesday afternoon.

+"Governor Branstad's decades of experience in public service and long-time relationship with President Xi Jinping and other Chinese leaders make him the ideal choice to serve as America's Ambassador to China," Trump said in a statement.

-Branstad is uniquely well-suited to the job, having a close, decades-long relationship with Chinese President Xi Jinping.
+Branstad is uniquely well-suited to the job, having a close, decades-long relationship with Xi.
 The two have known each other since 1985, when Xi visited Iowa as a provincial official on a state exchange program during Branstad's first term as governor, and have maintained a friendship of sorts -- Xi met with Branstad during a visit to the US in 2012 as a vice-president on the verge of taking power in China.

 According to Reuters, Chinese Foreign Ministry spokesman Lu Kang referred to the Iowa governor as an "old friend" of China when asked about rumors of Branstad's possible appointment to the post.
 "We welcome him to play a greater role in advancing the development of China-U.S. relations," Kang said in a daily press briefing.